Powerlearnproject/se-assignment-day-2-git-and-github-LanceK254/README.md

 1. Public is accessible to anyone on Github while private is only visible to the repository owner and invited collaborators.
 2. Public is open to contributions from anyone via pull requests while private only invited users can contribute.
 3. In public, code is exposed to the public while in private, code remains confidential.
-Public repositories are used if you want to share code, get contibutors or build a developer portfolio.
-Private repositories are used if your projects contains sensitive data or internal company work.
+Public repositories are used if you want to share code, get contributors or build a developer portfolio.
+Private repositories are used if your projects that contains sensitive data or internal company work.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
 The following are the steps involved in making your first commit to a github repository;